ksasso1028/audio-reverb-removal/README.md

 A trainConfig will be generated in the configs folder saving various hyperparameters.
 This is to continue training in the event of a crash or to explore hyperparameters of trained models

+Tensorboard is utilized to view model outputs during training and inspect train/test losses

 # Evaluate

 metrics.py is used to generate metrics relating to the L1 delta and SI-SNR of the output and ground truth audio file